 Many of the routes in the park can be completed in a day or less.
-The Granite Canyon Trailhead will be closed to all access during 2022.
-Seek alternative trails or trailheads when planning a hike.
 If you plan an overnight trip, you'll need a backcountry permit, available at the Craig Thomas Discovery and Visitor Center, Colter Bay Visitor Center and Jenny Lake Ranger Station.